xuset/idb-kv-store/README.md

 ### `IdbKvStore.BROADCAST_SUPPORT`

 Detects native BroadcastChannel support.
-If the BroadcastChannel api is not present then the 'change' event will never be emitted.
+If the BroadcastChannel api is not present then the mutation events will not be emitted.

 ## Events